 When spirit speaks to me, I have to clear my mind.
 It's fun, but as you can see it can be very taxing, difficult to understand them, and sometimes hard to process.
 But the effects and relief other people experience is amazing.
 I enjoy sharing my gift with people, because of the profound effects it has on their lives.

 If you would like to schedule a reading, whether it be spirit, tarot or both, then please contact me using this form.
 I would love to share my gifts with you.
-We can have a private Skype session, or we can work out other options if you prefer it to be in person, or if you would like to have a live crowd while being broadcasted.
+We can have a private Skype session, or we can work out other options if you prefer it to be in person, or if you would like we could have a live crowd while being broadcasted while doing a reading or live life coaching session.
 We can make arrangements whatever your request may be.
 Thanks for taking the time to read my story and I hope to hear from you soon!